WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

     In the Acknowledgment section, please insert the following text:

-    "We acknowledge the World Climate Research Programme, which, through its Working Group on Coupled Modelling, coordinated and promoted CMIP7.
+    >"We acknowledge the World Climate Research Programme, which, through its Working Group on Coupled Modelling, coordinated and promoted CMIP7.
 We thank the climate modeling groups for producing and making available their model output, the Earth System Grid Federation (ESGF) for archiving the data and providing access, and the multiple funding agencies who support CMIP7 and ESGF."

  2. **Cite the specific dataset(s) used.**

-    Data citations are accessible from the [Citation Search][citesearch], MetaGrid and via the furtherInfoUrl found in the global attributes of the data.
+    Data citations are accessible from the [Citation Search][citesearch] and MetaGrid.
     Note that there are two citation granularities on experiment data and on model/MIP data.

+    TODO: verify that there really isn't any way from the file to the citation (and documentation) directly..
+          Further_info is dead.
+          My current understanding is that there is a tracking_id  that is unique to the file (ex. http://hdl.handle.net/hdl:21.14100/c682c920-8175-47ad-8657-9836ff69709d).
+There is also unique identifier for the dataset (http://hdl.handle.net/hdl:21.14100/0f158e88-925f-3edf-983d-34109aa7269a).
+But in CMIP7 they will not be linked.
+I don't see the dataset id in the global attrs. and I don't see either link to a citation.
+Katharina Berger <berger@dkrz.de> seems to be the person in charge of this.

     Please include a citation in the form of:

         Authors/Data Creators (publication year): Title.
 Version YYYYMMDD.
 Earth System Grid Federation.
 DOI.

+    e.g.

-    (e.g. Swart et al. (2019): CCCma CanESM5 model output prepared for CMIP6 ScenarioMIP.
+        Swart et al. (2019): CCCma CanESM5 model output prepared for CMIP6 ScenarioMIP.
 Version 20190429.
-Earth System Grid Federation. https://doi.org/10.22033/ESGF/CMIP6.1317. )
+Earth System Grid Federation. https://doi.org/10.22033/ESGF/CMIP6.1317.

     where ESGF is the data publisher and the DOI points to the data citation landing page.
 If the latest dataset version included in your study is unknown, use the date of data download instead to characterize the version.